-If your machine has non-controlled rotary axes (so-called counter axes), then you can also perform inclined machining operations with these axes in combination with M128.
+If your machine has non-controlled rotary axes (so-called counter axes), then you can also perform inclined machining operations with these axes in conjunction with M128

 - 1 Manually traverse the rotary axes to the desired positions.
-M128 must not be active during this operation - 2 Activate M128: The control reads the actual values of all existing rotary axes, calculates from this the new position of the tool center point, and updates the position display - 3 The control performs the necessary compensating movement in the next positioning block - 4 Carry out the machining operation - 5 At the end of the program, cancel M128 with M129, and return the rotary axes to their initial positions
+M128 must not be active during this operation - 2 Activate M128: the control reads the actual values of all existing rotary axes, calculates from this the new position of the tool center point, and updates the position display - 3 The control performs the necessary compensating movement in the next positioning block - 4 Execute the machining operation - 5 At program end, reset M128 with M129, and return the rotary axes to their initial positions

 As long as M128 is active, the control monitors the actual positions of the non-controlled rotary axes.
-If the actual position deviates from the nominal position by a value greater than that defined by the machine tool builder, the control outputs an error message and interrupts program run.
+If the actual position deviates from the value that is definable by the machine manufacturer, then the control issues an error message and interrupts program run.